Minstel/odt-edit/README.md

 For now it works in a pretty straitforward way:

 * No cycles or conditions support, like in big template engines.
 Just substitution of values.
-* One can not use placeholder like `PERSON.CONTACT`, trying to insert the whole array, casting it to string.
+* One can not use placeholders like `PERSON.CONTACT`, trying to insert the whole array, casting it to string.
 Such placeholder will be ignored.
 Only the primitive values, located at the end of keypaths, are inserted into template.